 How to Dress for Cold Weather – Adults

-I won two sets of Terramar’s Cloud 9 base layer in a giveaway several years ago and absolutely LOVE them.
+For very cold days, I usually choose a wool base layer but for everyday winter wear, I absolutely LOVE my Terramar set.
 They’re by far the softest base layer I’ve ever worn and fit well even under fairly tight pants.
 They’ve also held up really well over the years, despite me using them on at least a weekly basis in the winter months.
 I even wear them as jammies sometimes when I travel, to cut down on packing.

 Smartwool is my first choice both for myself and the kids.
 They hold up well over time and come in a variety of lengths and thicknesses.
 For really cold days, I prefer the knee-high kind.